seatable/seatable-admin-docs/manual/maintain/backup_recovery.md

 /Your SeaTable data volume/seatable/
 ├── ccnet
 ├── conf
+├── db-data
 ├── logs
 ├── pids
 ├── scripts
 ├── seafile-data
 ├── seafile-license.txt
+├── seahub-data
-└── seahub-data
+└── storage-data

 ```

 All your tables data is stored under the `/Your SeaTable data volume/seatable/seafile-data/` directory.
+Below are important directories that contain user data:

+* seafile-data: contains uploaded files for file and image columns
+* seahub-data: contains data used by web front-end, such as avatars
+* db-dta: contains archived rows in bases
+* storage-data: contains backups for archived bases in db-data (added in 2.8 version)

 SeaTable also stores some important metadata data in a few databases.